rururu/VRShoreView/README.md

 # VRShoreView
-Virtual Regatta Shore View on base of Cesiumjs
+Virtual Regatta Shore View on a base of Cesiumjs and CLIPS